maierav/sensation/intro.md

 Our _senses_ detect and quantify _changes_ in our *physical* environment.
 :::

-_Perception_ is what we *experience* following the process of sensation.
+_Perception_ is what we *experience*.
+The most common notion of perception is the experience following the process of sensation.
 That is perception is conscious (arguably the biggest part, or even all of our conscious experience).
+Let's call that **perception in a narrow sense**.

-Note that perception also happens in isolation, fully discoupled from the real world, such as when we hallucinate or dream.
+Note, however, that a very similar state of perception can also happens without sensation, fully discoupled from the real world, such as when we hallucinate or dream.
+You can see a face either being looking at a physical stimulus, such as another person or photograph.
+But you can also see a face in dream sleep, with your eyes closed in darkness.

+In this light, it could be argued that we should broaden what we mean by perception.
+And we might be left with (conscious) experience.
+Stretching this definition to the limit, we could even include beliefs, desires, and other seemingly non-sensory experiences as **perception in a broad sense**.

+The lines definitely are blurry.
+Desire, for example, could be seen as the perception of the sensory process of certain chemicals (hormonones) within our blood.
+Belief, on the other hand, seems closer to seeing something in a dream in that there are no sensory counter parts.
+What belief and dreaminf have in common, though, is that they are _experienced_.

 _Science_ is the practice of applying logical reasoning and observations to answering questions about the world.